alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 | HSV channels        | S, V          |
 | YUV channels        | U             |

-I tried various combinations of parameters and...

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+Also interesting fact that by adding HOG features for the H channel for HLS reduces testing accuracy.

+Code fore the data preparation and classifier trainign can be found in In 11-15 of the [a project code](sdc-vehicle-detection-and-tracking.ipynb)

 ### Sliding Window Search

 I've used sliding-window technique to find car image.
 Here is example of 96x96 window without overlap.
-It makes sense to restrict sliding search to the region of interest to make search more efficient.
+It makes sense to restrict sliding search to the region of interest to make search more efficient and reduce fals positives count.

 ![alt text][image4]